What is the Swiss Museum of Transport?

 How long does a visit to the Swiss Museum of Transport take?

 A typical tourist visit takes about half a day, not including the time to reach the museum.
 A quick tour can be done in 2 hours.
-That allows you to get a nice first impression of the museum, but it’s not enough to really explore all information and activities.
+You can get a nice first impression of the museum in a few hours, but it’s not enough to explore all the information and activities.

 -